 #1 – Run On The Beach

-In the winter months, when the sun’s shining and temps are in the 40’s, the weather is perfect for running or walking and you’ll often have much of the beach to yourself.
-Take in the amazing views of Lake Tahoe, solitude and the pleasure of an aerobic workout.
+In the winter months, when the sun’s shining and temps are in the 40’s, the weather is perfect for running or walking and you’ll often have much of the trails and beaches to yourself.
+Take in the amazing views of Lake Tahoe, solitude, and the pleasure of an aerobic workout.

 #2 – In-Bounds “Backcountry” Skiing